ajoslin/react-stepper-primitive/readme.md

 | decrement         | setter      | function | Decrement the value by one.
 Value cannot go over props.max.                                                         |
 | setValue          | setter      | function | Set a new value.
 Value is coerced to stay between props.min and props.max.                                      |

+## Related Work

+Thanks to [Kent C Dodds](github.com/kentcdodds) for formalizing the "prop getters" idea in [react-downshift](https://github.com/kentcdodds/react-downshift).
+And for the readme formatting, which I've stolen.

 ## License

 MIT © [Andrew Joslin](http://ajoslin.com)